 Massachusetts Cultural Council (MCC) is the state arts agency.
 It has a board of overseers that is appointed by the Governor.
 The board members are not paid for their time.
 Their board meetings are open to the public.
 This agency has an individual artist fellowship program and oversees the Local Cultural Councils (LCCs) that are in every city and town.
 Often the LCCs have grant programs individual artists can apply for.
 The MCC also has many other programs and online resources that might be of interest to individual artists.
 The Executive Director of the MCC is Anita Walker.

-Commonwealth Health Insurance Connector Authority (the Connector) is a new state agency that was established by the MA health care reform law.
+The Massachusetts Health Connector (the Connector) is a state agency that was established by the MA health care reform law in 2006.
 Like the MCC, this agency has a board of overseers.
 They are appointed by the Governor and the Attorney General and are not paid for their time.
 Their board meetings are open to the public and the board usually meets the second Thursday of every month on the 21st floor of One Ashburton Place in Boston (meeting time fluctuates).
 This agency has turned out to be artist friendly.
-The Executive Director is Jon Kingsdale.
-(Note if you need information about the MA health care reform law, we strongly suggest that you also look at www.healthcareforartists.org to get a better understanding of the law and what your obligations are under the law.)

 Massachusetts Office of Tourism and Travel (MOTT) is a state agency that is overseen by the Department of Business and Technology, which is in turn under the Governor's Executive Office of Housing and Economic Development.
 The official website of MOTT is www.mass-vacation.com The Executive Director is Betsy Wall.